Racer159/jackal/examples/variables/README.md

 # Variables

-This example demonstrates how to define `variables` and `constants` in your package that will be templated across the manifests and charts your package uses during `zarf package deploy` with `###ZARF_VAR_*###` and `###ZARF_CONST_*###`, and also shows how package configuration templates can be used in the `zarf.yaml` during `zarf package create` with `###ZARF_PKG_TMPL_*###`.
+This example demonstrates how to define `variables` and `constants` in your package that will be templated across the manifests and charts your package uses during `jackal package deploy` with `###JACKAL_VAR_*###` and `###JACKAL_CONST_*###`, and also shows how package configuration templates can be used in the `jackal.yaml` during `jackal package create` with `###JACKAL_PKG_TMPL_*###`.

-With these variables and templating features, you can define values in the `zarf.yaml` file without having to set them manually in every manifest and chart, and can prompt the deploy user for certain information you may want to make dynamic on `zarf package deploy`.
+With these variables and templating features, you can define values in the `jackal.yaml` file without having to set them manually in every manifest and chart, and can prompt the deploy user for certain information you may want to make dynamic on `jackal package deploy`.

 This becomes useful when you are working with an upstream chart that is often changing, or a lot of charts that have slightly different conventions for their values.
-Now you can standardize all of that from your `zarf.yaml` file.
+Now you can standardize all of that from your `jackal.yaml` file.

-Text files are also templated during `zarf package deploy` so you can use these variables in any text file that you want to be templated.
+Text files are also templated during `jackal package deploy` so you can use these variables in any text file that you want to be templated.

 :::note

-Because files can be deployed without a Kubernetes cluster, some built-in variables such as `###ZARF_REGISTRY###` may not be available if no previous component has required access to the cluster.
+Because files can be deployed without a Kubernetes cluster, some built-in variables such as `###JACKAL_REGISTRY###` may not be available if no previous component has required access to the cluster.
 If you need one of these built-in variables, a prior component will need to have been called that requires access to the cluster, such as `images`, `repos`, `manifests`, `dataInjections`.

 :::